wiloon/blog/content/post/archive-0/2012-04-02-dos-usb-bootable-drive.md

     Step 4: Edit .dosemurc
  You need to make the USB flash drive show up in dosemu.
-To do this, you need to make a file called ".dosemurc&#8221; in your home directory.
+To do this, you need to make a file called ".dosemurc" in your home directory.
 The easiest way is to use gedit and save the file.
 You can use any text editor of your choice.